Detailed Information on Lukla’s Flight

 The teahouse in the Everest region offers several drinking water options, including tap, boiled, and bottled water.

 We do not recommend drinking untreated tap water to avoid water-borne diseases.
-To purify water from untreated sources, invest in a reusable water bottle with straw filters.
+Invest in a reusable water bottle with straw filters to purify water from untreated sources.
 After you filter the water, you should use iodine—or chlorine-based purifying tablets to kill off the contaminants.

 Boiled water is another safe option for hydrating your body in the mountains.
 Teahouses often serve boiled water for a nominal cost.
 The best option is to carry a hot water bottle or hydration pack and refill boiled water in the teahouses.
 Additionally, boiled water helps improve blood circulation, digestion, and sore throat.